WikeMarzowsky/Wilfire_survival_analysis/README.md

 Mediterranean_data_preprocces is the mediterranean data preprocessing Middelhav_notebook is the spatial split mediterranean models middelhav_temporal is the temporal split mediterranean models

+The preprocessed data for the Mediterranean cannot be provided in GitHub due to its size, if wanted contact: s224174@student.dtu.dk